 Intellectual Property Lawyers – These attorneys handle cases ranging from IP, patents, trademarks, and copyrights.
 They operate in one of the newest and fastest-growing segments with starting salaries from Rs 4 Lakh onwards.

 Tax Lawyers – Tax is a very dynamic subject with 1000s of notifications and circulars issued by the tax and corporate departments every quarter.
 Tax laws get amended almost every year and the courts across India have different points of view on the same question of law.
 It is one of the attractive role of young lawyers to explore as apart from the diversity and opportunities, it also comes with a good remuneration package.
 The starting salaries average around Rs 5-7 lakhs per year at a good law firm.

 Future Scope & Opportunities

-The liberalisation and globalisation of 1991 changed the way how legal professionals operated in India.
-After the signing of the General Agreement on Trade in Services (GATS) by India in 1995, legal services sector also came under its scope.
+The liberalization and globalization of 1991 changed the way how legal professionals operated in India.
+After the signing of the General Agreement on Trade in Services (GATS) by India in 1995, the legal services sector also came under its scope.
 But the Bar Council has continued to oppose the advent of foreign firms in India and as per the 1961 Advocate Act in the Constitution, only advocates can practice law in India.
-One of the eligibility criteria for an advocate is that he should be an India citizen.
+One of the eligibility criteria for an advocate is that he should be an Indian citizen.